Antollo/Easypt/docs/docs..Root.Object.=.md

 #### `..Root.Object.=`

-Assign another object to this object (parent and name of this object do not change).
+Assign copy of another object to this object (parent and name of this object do not change).

 * **Parameters:** object of any type